-- 14. "Functionally dependent use" means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-The term includes only docking and port facilities that are necessary for the loading/unloading of cargo or passengers, and ship building/repair facilities but does not include long-term storage or related manufacturing facilities. - 15.
+- 14. "Flood Opening" means an opening in a foundation or enclosure wall that allows automatic entry and exit of floodwaters.
+See FEMA "Technical Bulletin 1, Openings in Foundation Walls and Walls of Enclosures. - 15.
 "Highest adjacent grade" means the highest natural elevation of the ground surface prior to the construction next to the proposed walls of a structure. - 16.
 "Historic Structure" means any structure that is: - Listed individually in the National Register of Historic Places (a listed maintained by the Department of Interior) or preliminarily determined by the Secretary if the Interior as meeting the requirements for individual listing on the National Register; - Certified or preliminary determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - c.
 Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved but the Secretary of the Interior; or - d.
-Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - 1) By an approved state program as determined by the Secretary of Interior, or - 2) Directly by the Secretary of the Interior in states without approved programs. - 17.
+Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - By an approved state program as determined by the Secretary of Interior, or - 2) Directly by the Secretary of the Interior in states without approved programs. - 17.
 "Lowest Floor" means the lowest floor if the lowest enclosed area (including basement).
 An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement area is not considered a building's lowest floor; provided, that such an enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this ordinance. - 18.
 "Manufactured Home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
 For floodplain management purposes the term "manufactured home" includes park trailers, travel trailers, and other similar vehicles placed on site for greater than 180 consecutive days.
 This includes manufactured homes located in a manufactured home park or subdivision. - 19.
 "Manufactured home park or subdivision" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale. - 20.
-"Mean sea level" means the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on a communities Flood Insurance Rate Map are referenced.
+"Mean sea level" means the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAVD) of 1988, or other datum, to which base flood elevations shown on a communities Flood Insurance Rate Map are referenced.